Sass Import

 Nested @import

-We have already written about nesting and how important in CSS pre-processors it is.
+We have already written about nesting and how important it is in CSS pre-processors.

 Even if it's typical to include your @import statements at the top of the importing file, you can nest @import wherever.
 The example which follows will explain the second most common usage of this feature.